phpinternalsbook/PHP-Internals-Book/Book/classes_objects/iterators.rst

 The ``get_iterator`` handler
 ----------------------------

 Internally iteration works very similar to the userland ``IteratorAggregate`` interface.
-The class handler has a ``get_iterator`` handler that returns a ``zend_object_iterator*``, which looks as follows::
+The class has a ``get_iterator`` handler that returns a ``zend_object_iterator*``, which looks as follows::

     struct _zend_object_iterator {